MatGrav/Mediapipe-Drowsiness-Recognition/README.md

 In order to detect whether the driver is distracted or not, we first compute pitch and yaw, considering the combination of Eyes and Head gaze positions.
 If the difference between the axes is at least of 30°, we have to print an alarm.

-At the end of the code, there is the code to print the eye gazing.
-Pitch, roll and yaw have been computed yet using 3D representations. *For pitch and yaw of both eyes, we can just add a flag (look at the code) to use the Enhanced algorithm, instead of default one, for 2d vectors.
-Anyway, using 3d computation (so without the flag), the algorithm works better.
-However this seems to hold true in the case of HD camera or better, as the increased number of pixels makes the algorithm work properly.
-Tests with 640x480p have not been successful and therefore we expect to implement a 2D version, possibly leaving the 3D version to be used when HD_MODE is True*
+### 3D Head Gazing

+Pitch, roll and yaw for the head have been computed using 3D representations, with the definition of a camera matrix (as in the pinhole model) and computation of first rotational vectors, then rotational matrix and angles.

 A calibration "step" has been introduced: since our webcam may not be at the same level as our eyes when running the application, an high degree of pitch can be detected even when we are actually trying to look straight ahead, as we would when driving, leading to erroneous distraction detection.